ohler55/wabur/examples/sample/README.md

 ### OpO-Rub

-OpO-Rub provides the HTTP server and the Model storage, and is able to run the an an embedded Ruby application.
+OpO-Rub provides the HTTP server and the Model storage, and is able to run the an embedded Ruby application.

 OpO-Rub can be downloaded from
 [OpO Downloads](http://www.opo.technology/download/index.html).

-The confguration file for OpO-Rub is in the `opo` sub-directory, and is named [`embed.conf`](opo/embed.conf).
+The configuration file for OpO-Rub is in the `opo` sub-directory, and is named [`embed.conf`](opo/embed.conf).
 The configuration specifies that the OpO-Rub disk storage be in the `opo/data` directory.
 It also turns on logging for HTTP requests and responses along with handler information from the Runner's